TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         2. See all Erazer Desktops
     5. Not sure what you need?
         1. Desktops Sale
-        2. Great Gifts for Mom
-        3. Lenovo Gift Guide
+        2. Lenovo Gift Guide
-        4. Lenovo Coupon Codes
+        3. Lenovo Coupon Codes
-        5. New Product Showcase
+        4. New Product Showcase
-        6. Best Selling Desktops
+        5. Best Selling Desktops
-        7. Discover Lenovo LaVie
+        6. Discover Lenovo LaVie
-        8. Gaming PCs
+        7. Gaming PCs
-        9. View All Desktops
+        8. View All Desktops
-        10. Monitors
+        9. Monitors
-        11. Keyboards &.
+        10. Keyboards &.
 Mice
-        12. PC Finder
+        11. PC Finder

-        14. See all Not sure what you need?
+        13. See all Not sure what you need?
     6. See all Desktops &.
 All-in-Ones

 4. Workstations